 Belonging to Pinterest group boards can be quite helpful in spreading your content.

-I personally have over 80K followers and am the owner of four group boards and I get multiple emails every single day from people asking to join my boards.
-My mom and co-blogger, Linda, also has over 888K followers and also owns several group boards.
+I personally have over 96K followers and am the owner of four group boards and I get multiple emails every single day from people asking to join my boards.
+My mom and co-blogger, Linda, also has over 6 million followers and also owns several group boards.

 I was a little concerned that maybe my way of adding and accepting new contributors would be too different from other bloggers.
-I reached out and asked a fantastic group of bloggers to give me their advice on how they add new contributors.
+I reached out and asked a fantastic group of bloggers to give me their advice on this subject.
 It turns out their thoughts are almost the exact same as mine!
-Therefore, it is probably safe to assume that the following advice is pretty solid when it comes to joining group boards owned by bloggers.
+Therefore, it is probably safe to assume that the following advice is pretty solid.

 What We are Looking for in a Contributor